 May 14, 2020 9:28 am

-The process of becoming a lawyer requires you to complete a lot of academic work, and whilst research skills and knowledge of the law are key to being successful, law firms want graduates who are confident in speaking with clients, being in the courtroom, and working in a professional environment.
+The process of becoming a lawyer requires you to complete a lot of academic work, and whilst research skills and knowledge of the law are key to being successful, law firms want law graduates who are confident in speaking with clients, being in the courtroom, and working in a professional environment.

 This also means that there can be a lot of competition to get work experience in law, so getting on top of applications and volunteering is key to finding some great experience in interesting workplaces.
-We’ve put together the best ways to find work experience as a law student or graduate, to help you navigate into your career in law.
+We’ve put together the best ways to find legal work experience as a law student or graduate, to help you navigate into your career in law.

 Work experience within your law degree

-All law schools will be pushing their students to look for work experience throughout their final years at university.
-This can be one of the easiest ways to gain valuable experience, as your university will have strong connections with different firms and community centres that they can get you in touch with.
-A key asset that universities have is connections to businesses as well as firms, and they may be able to help you get industry placements where you will gain strong exposure to many areas of law.
-This kind of experience will give you insight into a workplace as a whole, not just a legal office , which is very important when deciding what area you are interested in.
+All law schools will be pushing their students to look for legal work experience throughout their final years at university.
+This can be one of the easiest ways to gain valuable legal experience, as your university will have strong connections with different law firms and community centres that they can get you in touch with.
+A key asset that universities have is connections to businesses as well as legal firms, and they may be able to help you get industry placements where you will gain strong exposure to many areas of law.
+This kind of legal work experience will give you insight into a workplace as a whole, not just a legal office , which is very important when deciding what area you are interested in.

 Many law schools also offer clinical legal education subjects which contribute towards your degree while also giving you a taste of legal practice in a community legal setting.